CISecurity/ControlsAssessmentSpecification/control-10/control-10.4.rst

 Operations
 ----------
 #.
 Interrogate the organization's backup configuration policy to determine if backups are configured to be encrypted
 #.
-Compare each endpoint's backup configuration with available configuration policy.
+For each endpoint, examine its backup configuration policy to ensure that encrypted backups are configured, noting appropriately and inappropriately configured endpoints along the way.

 Measures
 --------
-* M1(i) = (For each endpoint "i") 1 if an endpoint's backup configuration policy ensures the backup is encrypted; 0 otherwise
+* M1 = List of endpoints
+* M2 = Count of M1
+* M3 = List of appropriately configured endpoints
+* M4 = Count of M3
-* M2 = The total number of endpoints configured for periodic backup
+* M5 = List of inappropriately configured endpoints
+* M6 = Count of M5

 Metrics
 -------